 Note: It is sometimes necessary to edit the nodes to preserve the shape of the font when you break the paths.
 Experiment with adjusting the nodes themselves or their handles until you get the look you want.
 Node handles change the shape of the path around the nodes.
 Use Ctrl - z to undo unwanted changes.

 Add a slot to the top and bottom of the D, and then one slot each for the top and bottom of the 8.
-When you are done, add a box around the letters.
-Give the box rounded corners 20 Rx, 20Ry.
 It should look like this: